AnimaApp/docs/src/v3/sketch/collaborate/access-levels.md

 ## **Owner**

--  There can only be one **owner** to a team: the creator of the team or if they transfer ownership to someone else
+-  There can only be one **owner** to a team: the creator of the team, or if they transfer ownership to someone else
 -  Can invite, edit, and delete the team
 -  Can have a **Contributor** (paid seat) or **Viewer** (free seat) role